anujsngh/short-url/README.md

-# short-url
+# shortURL

-Simple clone of basic functionality of tinyURL.
+clone of basic functionality of tinyURL service.